How to Find an Interfaith Officiant for Your Wedding Ceremony

 Chapelle Johnson

-chapelle johnson the knot assistant editor
+chapelle johnson the knot associate editor

 Chapelle Johnson

-Assistant Editor
+Associate Editor

 • Chapelle writes articles for The Knot Worldwide.
-She covers all things wedding-related and has a personal interest in covering celebrity engagements and fashion.
+She covers all things wedding-related and has a personal interest in covering traditions and history.

 • Before joining The Knot Worldwide, Chapelle was an editorial intern for Subvrt Magazine.